SANDAG/ABM/src/asim_cross_border/README.md

 # SANDAG CrossBorder ActivitySim Implementation

 ## To run
-1. Install ActivitySim from the `xborder` branch of the [SANDAG fork](https://github.com/SANDAG/activitysim/tree/xborder)
+1. Install ActivitySim from the `develop` branch of the [SANDAG fork](https://github.com/SANDAG/activitysim/tree/xborder)
 2. (optional) Configure the preprocessor settings in **configs/preprocessing.yaml**
 3. (optional) Run the preprocessor: `python cross_border_model.py -p`
       - Only necessary if converting CTRAMP inputs to ActivitySim format.
 Only needs to be run once.